-Learning how to create SVG files for your Cricut is actually pretty easy.
+Learning how to make SVG files for your Cricut is actually pretty easy.
 And today I am going to teach you in this step-by-step video tutorial.

 Also, I talk about how you can take an image that is in multiple pieces and mold them together so when you go to move your image you don’t have 30 different pieces to work with, you have one solid image.